netket/netket/CONTRIBUTING.md

 #### Including new unit tests

-New contributions **must** include associated unit tests.
+Contributions implementing new features **must** include associated unit tests.
-Unit tests in NetKet are based on [Catch 2](https://github.com/catchorg/Catch2) and are in the directory `Test`.
+Unit tests in NetKet are based on [Catch 2](https://github.com/catchorg/Catch2) and are located in the directory `Test`.

 In the most typical case, your contribution will be an extension of one of the many existing prototype classes (for example, deriving from `AbstractMachine`, `AbstractGraph` classes etc).
 In this case, you typically only need to add a corresponding input file for testing.

-For example, you can take a look at `Test/Machine/machine_input_tests.hpp`.
-If you add a new `Machine`, you must include in this file a json object which allows NetKet to construct your machine in a few test cases.
-All the units tests conceived for the `Machine` class will be then automatically executed on your new class.
+For an example, take a look at how the input cases for testing classes derived from `AbstractMachine` are structured, in file `Test/Machine/machine_input_tests.hpp`.
+If you were to add a new `Machine`, you would need to include in this file a json object which allows NetKet to construct your machine in a few test cases.
+All the units tests conceived for the `Machine` class would be then automatically executed on your new class.

 #### Running unit tests
 Unit tests are automatically compiled when you